When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Abstract

 \section{Abstract}

 The ability to identify authors of computer programs based on their coding style is a direct threat to the privacy and anonymity of programmers.
-Previous work has examined attribution of authors from both source code and compiled binaries, and found that while source code can be attributed with very high accuracy, the attribution of executable binary appears to be much more difficult.
-Many potentially distinguishing features present in source code, e.g. variable names, are removed in the compilation process, and compiler optimization may alter the structure of a program, further obscuring features that are known to be useful in determining authorship.
+While recent work found that source code can be attributed to authors with high accuracy, attribution of executable binaries appears to be much more difficult.
+Many distinguishing features present in source code, e.g. variable names, are removed in the compilation process, and compiler optimization may alter the structure of a program, further obscuring features that are known to be useful in determining authorship.
+We examine programmer de-anonymization from the standpoint of machine learning, using a novel set of features that include ones obtained by decompiling the executable binary to source code.
+We adapt a powerful set of techniques from the domain of source code authorship attribution along with stylistic representations embedded in assembly, resulting in successful de-anonymization of a large set of programmers.